hoodiehq/hood.ie/_posts/2016-06-10-laptop-mentoring-clouds-app-boom-tgif-87.md

 [Open Source Bridge is looking for conference volunteers](http://volunteer.opensourcebridge.org/)

-The UN is hosting 25+ Open Source events, with 6000+ Attendees, 400+ Presentations, 15+ Trainings during [Open Camps](http://opencamps.org/) this July as part of their Unite Open Source initiative.
+The United Nations is hosting 25+ Open Source events, with 6000+ attendees, 400+ presentations, 15+ trainings during [Open Camps](http://opencamps.org/) this July as part of their Unite Open Source initiative.

 > Microsoft just released its own version of FreeBSD for Azure.
 So what, you say?
 Who uses FreeBSD?
-Well, you've probably heard of a little company called Netflix.
-Then, there's Citrix, Array Networks, Gemalto. and Netgate, which already have virtual appliances on the Azure Marketplace.
+Well, you’ve probably heard of a little company called Netflix.
+Then, there’s Citrix, Array Networks, Gemalto. and Netgate, which already have virtual appliances on the Azure Marketplace.

 <cite> Steven J. Vaughan-Nichols, [Why Microsoft is turning into an open-source company](http://www.zdnet.com/article/why-microsoft-is-turning-into-an-open-source-company/)</cite>